 To power the system we used a 5V switch-mode module which connects to the 240V mains through a choke, MOV and fuse for circuit protection.
 The Raspberry Pi and 1-Wire bus use 5V while the rest of the circuits run at 3.3V so we used a PTH08080W DC-DC converter from Texas Instruments to drop the 5V down to 3.3V.
 A polyfuse was added on the output from the switch-mode supply so any faults or short circuits will blow the fuse instead of the power supply.

 With the circuit designed the next stage was to design the PCB.
 The biggest challenge we faced was fitting everything onto a PCB small enough that we could make the case on our milling machine.
 Our mill can cut up to 25cm by 13cm so the PCB needed to be smaller than that.
-The biggest factors when designing the PCB were the size of the traces on the 12V line which would need to handle up to 40A plus the fuses on each of the distribution circuits, spade connectors for the outputs and screw terminal connectors on the battery inputs and solar panel input.
+The biggest factors when designing the PCB were the size of the traces on the 12V line which would need to handle up to 40A plus the fuses on each of the distribution circuits, spade connectors for the outputs and screw terminal connectors for the battery inputs and solar panel input.
 Add on the size of the Raspberry Pi and the switch-mode power supply and space was going to be tight.

 To reduce the size of the 40A traces we placed them on both sides of the PCB and used lots of vias to connect both sides together.
-2 ounce copper traces were used for the PCB and lines of solder were also run along the top of the 12V trace to increase the current capacity.
-For the ground trace along the bottom edge of the PCB we soldered a copper wire along the top and bottom sides to increase its current capacity.
-In reality the system will most likely never need to draw more than 10A so the 40A traces are probably overkill but it is better to over-engineer than have problems with the traces overheating.
+2-ounce copper traces were used for the PCB and lines of solder were also run along the top of the 12V trace to increase the current capacity.
+For the ground trace along the bottom edge of the PCB, we soldered a copper wire along the top and bottom sides to increase its current capacity.
+In reality, the system will most likely never need to draw more than 10A so the 40A traces are probably overkill but it is better to over-engineer than have problems with the traces overheating.
 Just to add a bit more protection a 30A fuse is used in the battery input so that will blow long before the traces do.

-To fit the Raspberry Pi onto the board we decided to place it upside down over the PCB and plug it into a 40 pin connector on the board.
+To fit the Raspberry Pi onto the board we decided to place it upside down over the PCB and plug it into a 40-pin connector on the board.
 Three mounting posts were added to keep it secure.
 This approach had the benefit that the space under the Raspberry Pi could be used for the RTC, 1-Wire interface and the USB to RS485 interface.

 The mains power supply was placed in the top left corner and isolation slots were added in the PCB to stop the mains electricity from getting anywhere near the 12V rails.
 All of the 12V connectors were placed along the bottom of the board with the exception of the solar panel input which was placed on the left edge.
 This was done because the solar MPPT controller will be placed to the top left of the solar logger so the cable can be as short as possible.

 All of the communication ports were placed along the top edge and the Raspberry Pi Ethernet and USB ports come out of the right side.
 The layout of all of the ports and connectors should mean that the cables come out of the PCB and head in the direction they are needed so the overall installation will be a lot tidier than the old setup.
-In the end we managed to fit everything onto a PCB 20cm by 12.5cm.
+In the end, we managed to fit everything onto a PCB 20cm by 12.5cm.

 With the PCB built the last thing to do was make the case.
-We had some old sheets of delrin and acrylic sheet left over from previous projects so a case was designed in Adobe Illustrator and cut on the mill.
+We had some old sheets of Delrin and acrylic sheets left over from previous projects so a case was designed in Adobe Illustrator and cut on the mill.
 The base is machined out so the PCB bolts down in several places and the Raspberry Pi ports are recessed into the right side.
 The sides of the box are made up of six layers of acrylic cut to allow all of the connectors to be accessible and shield the 240V part of the circuit.
 The top and bottom of the case were left open to allow air to flow up through the Raspberry Pi keeping it cool.
 A clear lid was cut for the top and secured in place with two bolts.

 Initial tests of the new system showed that everything was working as expected.
 The battery voltage and current shunts were calibrated using our Maynuo Electronic Load and we can get good accuracy down to around 1mA.

-The old system was removed from the cupboard and the new one installed in its place.
+The old system was removed from the cupboard and the new one was installed in its place.
 The big bundle of wires now looks a lot more presentable and easier to manage and the next stage is to write all of the software which will control the new system.

 The new installation